python-summit/python-summit.github.io/content/pages/index.rst

 =======

 After the nice experience of EuroPython 2015, a small group of enthusiasts came up with the idea of organizing a Swiss Python Conference.

-As with software development, we think it's a good idea to start with something simple to prove that it can be done, a minimal viable product.
-We try to keep the costs and the organizational effort very low:

-* It will be a one day event
-* Lunch will be paid by attendees themselves
-* At this time, we cannot offer speakers or helpers any compensation
+After a few meetings and discussions, we organized a small, one-day, single-track and very-low-cost event.
+We expected around 50 people, but 130 signed up.
+It was a great success.

+You can find last year's program `here </pages/program2016.html>`__.
+Talk recordings and slids can be found on the `recordings
+</pages/recordings.html>`__ page.

 How to Collaborate
 ==================